KHAS

 KHAS (1230 AM) is a radio station broadcasting an adult contemporary format.
 Licensed to Hastings, Nebraska, United States, the station serves the Grand Island-Kearney area.
-The station is owned by Flood Communications Tri-Cities, L.L.C. and features programming from CBS News Radio.
+The station is owned by Flood Communications Tri-Cities, L.L.C. and features programming from ABC News Radio.

 The station was owned for many years by the family of Fred A. Seaton, which also owned KHAS-TV and still owns the Hastings Tribune newspaper.